esradasdan/FindArt/README.md

 The main purpose of the project is to guess which painter is a picture you upload to the site and to provide artificial intelligence service.
 It also gives a brief information about the artist shown as a result and shows the accuracy rate of the result.
 This website was built with Python's Django library used for website development and distributed with Huawei Services.

-The data consists of 50 painters and approximation 8k tables.
+The data consists of 50 painters and approximation 8k pictures.
 Source: _https://www.kaggle.com/code/supratimhaldar/deepartist-identify-artist-from-art/data_

 The storage of the data is done with OBS from Huawei Cloud services, and the training is done with Modelarts-ExeML.
 The created service was accessed through the API in the views.py file.